MR-DHRUV/HTML-Dom-Validator/src/Components/info.md

 #### 7. Match ID or Class with text of Kth Child

-To match the ID or class of an element with the text of the K'th child, use `matchIdK="K,$"` or `matchClassK="K,$"` , where "$" is an operator that will be placed in the place of the blank spaces in the text of K’th child.
+To match the ID or class of an element with the text of the K'th child, use `matchIdK="K,$"` or `matchClassK="K,$"` , where "$" is an operator that will replace the blank spaces in the text of K’th child.

 ```css
 elementName(matchIdK="K,$")